johnnychhsu/Interview_notes/database_related.md

     ```
     4. Use case example : [NBA Playoff prediction](https://neo4j.com/graphgist/nba-playoff-prediction)

+### Concurrency problems in DB
+1. dirty read : when a transaction is allowed to read a row that has been modified by another transaction which is not committed yet.
+2. non-repeatable read : when a transaction read the same row twice but get different value.
+3. phantom read : when two same queries are executed, the rows retrieved by the two are different.

 ### Index in DB
 1. Primary Index : An ordered index, usually the key attribute of the table.
 2. Secondary Index : May be non-ordered.
 Can be other candidate key or non-key value.